2020 Australian Open Preview, Predictions & Betting Tips

 Melbourne Park has hosted the tournament since 1988 with its three primary courts being thhe Rod Laver Arena, Melbourne Arena and the Margaret Court Arena.
 They are equipped with retractable roofs, with the Australian Open being the first Grand Slam tournament to feature indoor play during tough weather conditions.

-The competition was originally played on grass until 1988 when it switched to hard courts.
-The green coloured Rebound Ace was used until 2007 before it was replaced in 2008 the current playing surface, the blue hard court known as Plexicushion.
+The Australian Open was originally played on grass until 1988 when it switched to hard courts.
+The green coloured Rebound Ace surface was used until 2007 before it was replaced in 2008 by the current playing surface, the blue hard court known as Plexicushion.

 Who has won the most Australian Open titles?